o0ragman0o/Veredictum/README.md

 The ICO will only be considered successful if the funds raised exceed the minimum cap and those funds have been swept to the `FUND_WALLET`.

-Owners of the an ICO which has raised minimum funds may call `finalizeICO()` before the end date is reached which sets `icoSuccessful` to `true`.
+Owners of an ICO which has raised minimum funds may call `finalizeICO()` before the end date is reached which sets `icoSuccessful` to `true`.
 No further ether deposits will be accepted by the contract.

 ERC20 token transfers are prevented until the ICO is successful.